 No one wants to dig through tons of data records.
 Or to read page-long reports.
 Especially if they only need to quickly grasp the current overall situation.
-This is where data visualization kicks in.
+This is where the visualization of data and KPIs kicks in.

 What Data Visualization is all about

 Data visualization means to sum up (lots of) data into one visual, e.g. as a KPI.
 The challenge is to keep the information easy to understand.
 At the same time the design should attract attention.

 To achieve this, the first question must always be: What is the information to be shown?

 And: Who is the audience?

 It is, in fact, the audience that determines how to present information.
 For management, condensed information is most suitable.
 Business experts, in contrast, need more details.

 I experience it far too often that design is discussed first.
 Then it’s like, “I saw this cool chart.
 We should have this, too.
 “Or “Bar charts are lame. “